-Orange alert issued for Delhi as IMD predicts heavy rain
+Orange alert issued for Delhi as IMD predicts thunderstorms

 “On and off rains will continue till September 23 to 24, which means Delhi may record its second-wettest monsoon ever by the time it withdraws,” Mahesh Palawat, vice president of Skymet Weather told PTI.

-Delhi records 653.6 millimetres of rainfall every year between June 1 and September 15.
-The southwest monsoon withdraws 10 days after September 15.
+On an average, Delhi records 653.6 millimetres of rainfall every year between June 1 and September 15.
+The southwest monsoon generally withdraws from the Capital by September 25.

+In 2019, Delhi had received below average rainfall, at 404 millimetres in the entire monsoon, according to PTI.

+This year, the city has received 1159.4 millimetres of rainfall in the monsoon till Thursday afternoon – the highest since 1964.

-Meanwhile, the IMD on Thursday said that the North West part of India will witness scattered to widespread rains over next 2-3 days.
+Meanwhile, the IMD on Thursday said that the north west part of India will witness scattered to widespread rains over next two to three days.

 A low-pressure formation, which usually brings heavy rains to an area, was seen over Madhya Pradesh.
 It is likely to move towards west-northwestwards over the next two days.